Contributors: Deanna Banks, Jessica Homann, and Kevin Reddy

 3. Digital Transformation

-"Several transformative trends are reshaping healthcare leadership requirements in 2025," shares Deanna Banks, Principal – Furst Group and NuBrick Partners.
-"Artificial intelligence is at the forefront, revolutionizing everything from clinical decision-making to operational efficiency.
-This digital transformation extends beyond AI to encompass telemedicine, digital health records, and health equity initiatives, requiring leaders who can drive technological integration while focusing on quality care delivery."
+“Several transformative trends are reshaping healthcare leadership requirements,” shares Deanna Banks, Principal – Furst Group and NuBrick Partners.
+“Artificial intelligence is at the forefront, revolutionizing everything from clinical decision-making to operational efficiency.
+This digital transformation extends beyond AI to encompass telemedicine, digital health records, and health equity initiatives, requiring leaders who can drive technological integration while focusing on quality care delivery.”

-Technology integration and digital transformation continue to be core components of a strong healthcare business strategy.
-Deanna Banks underscores the urgency of leaders embracing technology through telemedicine, digital health records, health and wellness education, and health equity.
+Technology integration and digital transformation remain core components of a robust business strategy.
+Deanna emphasizes the importance of leaders embracing technology through telemedicine, digital health records, health and wellness education, and promoting health equity.
 Additionally, the push toward home-based care and retail health settings further accelerates this digital evolution.

-Success in healthcare leadership now demands executives who excel at balancing competing priorities while sparking innovation and maintaining stability.
-Beyond traditional management skills, leaders must master technology integration, change leadership, emotional intelligence, and strategic foresight.
+Sustainable success now demands executives who excel at balancing competing priorities while sparking innovation and maintaining stability.
+Beyond traditional management skills, leaders must master the integration of technology, change leadership, emotional intelligence, and strategic foresight.
 Those who thrive will stay nimble and forward-looking while keeping quality care and the health and well-being of their teams at the center of their focus.

 Building effective, high-performing executive leadership teams takes an intentional approach.
 Furst Group’s commitment to human-centered leadership means supporting organizational transformation through: